dhermes/bezier/docs/abi/triangle.rst

                                                  double *nodes_d)

    Subdivides a B |eacute| zier surface into four sub-surfaces that cover the original surface.
-See :meth:`.Surface.subdivide` for more details
+See :meth:`.Triangle.subdivide` for more details

    :param num_nodes: